Speech in Noisy Environments (SPINE2) Part 1 Audio

 |Citation:||Schmidt-Nielsen, Astrid, et al. Speech in Noisy Environments (SPINE2) Part 1 Audio LDC2001S04.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2001.|

-This corpus was used as part of the training set for the Second Speech in Noisy Environments Evaluation (SPINE2).
-SPINE2 provides a continuing forum for assessing the state of the art and practice in speech recognition technology for noisy military environments and for exchanging information on innovative speech recognition technology in the context of fully implemented systems that perform realistic tasks.
-The evaluation will provide researchers, potential sponsors, and customers with a quantitative means to appreciate the strengths and weaknesses of the technologies.
-Also, the results reported on will invite customer interest in the potential utility of the technologies.
-More information on this evaluation is available here.
+Speech in Noisy Environments (SPINE2) Part 1 Audio was used as part of the training set for the Second Speech in Noisy Environments Evaluation (SPINE2).
+SPINE2 provided a continuing forum for assessing the state of the art and practice in speech recognition technology for noisy military environments and for exchanging information on innovative speech recognition technology in the context of fully implemented systems that perform realistic tasks.
+The evaluation provided researchers, potential sponsors, and customers with a quantitative means to appreciate the strengths and weaknesses of the technologies.

 This work was sponsored in part by National Science Foundation Grant No. IIS-9982201.

-This publication contains the Speech in Noisy Environments 2 (SPINE2) Clean and Vocoded Training Audio Corpus created for the Department of Defense (DoD) Digital Voice Processing Consortium (DDVPC) by Arcon Corp., and produced by the Linguistic Data Consortium (LDC) as catalog number LDC2001S04 with ISBN 1-58563-206-6.
-The transcripts for this publication are available as Speech in Noisy Environments (SPINE2) Training Transcripts LDC2001T05 with ISBN 1-58563-207-4.
+This publication contains the Speech in Noisy Environments 2 (SPINE2) Clean and Vocoded Training Audio Corpus created for the Department of Defense (DoD) Digital Voice Processing Consortium (DDVPC) by Arcon Corp.
+The transcripts for this publication are available as Speech in Noisy Environments (SPINE2) Training Transcripts LDC2001T05.
 For an example transcript, please click here.
-These corpora support the 2001 Speech in Noisy Environments evaluation.
+These corpora supported the 2001 Speech in Noisy Environments evaluation.

 The training data comprises two talker pairs (four speakers total) with 32 conversations (sessions) per talker pair (64 conversations total).